jfMoller/CharCodeCipher/README.md

 For example, the character 'A' has a DCV of 65.
 If an encryption key with the value 589 is added, the result is 65 + 589 = 654.
 The new value is then type-casted as char: (char) 654 -> 'ʎ'.

+## How to run locally:

+    1. Download the ZIP file from the repository.
+    2. Open the ZIP file with your preferred IDE.
+    3. Locate the Main class and run the main method in the terminal.

 ## Example:
 #### 1. Enter the text that you want to encrypt:
 ```